30+ Silken Tofu Recipes (Savory & Sweet)

 Butternut Squash Puff Pastry Tart

 A recipe with amazing flavor and texture that’s beautiful to boot, this butternut squash puff pastry dish by Lovely Jubley is great for a snack, breakfast, or even dessert!
-Made with tofu ricotta and roasted butternut squash, this may quickly become one of your favorite things to make, especially around the holidays.
+Made with rich and creamy tofu ricotta and roasted butternut squash, this may quickly become one of your favorite things to make, especially around the holidays.

 Chocolate Cherry Cheesecake